DewofyourYouth/DewofyourYouth.github.io/_posts/2021-02-12-rust-part-one.md

 It seems necessary to say that Rust sets out to be safe by default and to have a compiler that catches and doesn't allow unsafe code.
 I find that most times in Rust, the compiler error will pinpoint where the problem with my code is, give the reasoning why it's not allowing the code - and actually give suggestions for a fix.
 I find this to be very helpful and will provide some examples later.

+NOTE: If you are trying out the code here - I left out the `fn main {}` for all but the first sample.
+Also, if you don't want warning about unused variables add `#![allow(unused)]` at the top.
+You can also try the [Rust Playground](https://play.rust-lang.org/).

 ## Hello Rust!

 ```rust